exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/appendix-1a.md

 The sim should now have your CT correctly registered.

-## Step 5: Compile and test
+### Compile and test

-To compile, run `npm run build`.
+Any time you want to test your changes, compile by running `npm run build`.

-To host the sim, use `python -m http.server 8888` where 8888 is any free port on the localhost.

-You can then test the sim by visiting <localhost:port>.